joren485/blog/_posts/2022-09-18-github-pages-domain-takeover.md

 1. Pointing DNS records for the domain at the GitHub Pages servers.
 2. Adding the domain to the GitHub Pages settings of a GitHub repository.

 GitHub has extensive [documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site) on how to configure GitHub Pages and custom domains.
-There is no point in repeating their documentation here, but I will cover the most important parts and some nuances.
+There is no point in repeating their documentation here, but we will cover the most important parts and some nuances.

 #### Configuring the DNS records of a custom domain
 GitHub differentiates between two types of domains: